INSTALLATION GUIDE

 Armoured Cable Installation UK: SWA Cable Guide

-Everything electricians need to know about Steel Wire Armoured (SWA) cable — core configurations, current ratings, correct gland termination for earth continuity, underground burial depths, IP ratings, and the common mistakes that generate EICR observations.
+Everything electricians need to know about Steel Wire Armoured (SWA) cable — core configurations, which Appendix 4 table to read, correct gland termination for earth continuity, underground burial depths, IP ratings, and the mistakes that generate EICR observations.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians